UmutGuzel/MoneyDetection/README.md

 ## The purpose

-Purpose of this project is detect value of a money in a image, and put the value top left of the image.
+Purpose of this project is detect value of a money in an image, and put the value on top left of the image.

 ![10 TL image, and putted text that is "10 TL"](markdown_image/output.jpg "10 TL image, and putted text that is 10 TL")